michalc/OpenTTDLab/README.md

 The `ai_libraries` parameter of `run_experiments` ensures that AI libraries are available to the AIs running.
 In more detail, the `ais_libraries`  parameter must be an iterable, where each item the the return value of the following function.

+Note that for AIs specified by `bananas_ai` OpenTTDLab automatically downloads all of their AI library dependencies without them having to be specified through the `ai_libraries` parameter.
+This includes all transitive AI library dependencies - AI libraries needed by AI libraries needed by AIs, and so on.

+Similarly for AI libraries specified by `bananas_ai_library` - OpenTTDLab automatically downloads of their AI library dependencies.

 #### `bananas_ai_library(unique_id, ai_library_name)`

 Fetches the AI library defined by `unique_id` and `ai_name` of a library published through OpenTTD's content service at https://bananas.openttd.org/package/ai-library.